temporalio/documentation/docs/concepts/what-is-an-activity-task.md

 ---

 An Activity Task contains the context needed to proceed with an [Activity Task Execution](/docs/concepts/what-is-an-activity-task-execution).
+From the API, users see an Activity being executed and assume that it runs once.

-Activity Tasks are meant to run an [Activity Definition](/docs/concepts/what-is-an-activity-definition) once.
+An Activity Task is meant to run an [Activity Definition](/docs/concepts/what-is-an-activity-definition) once.
 If an Activity Task Execution fails, the Activity Task is retried in accordance with its Retry Policy.

-#### Scheduling Activity Tasks

-Activity Tasks are assigned to an Activity Task Queue upon an [ActivityTaskScheduled Event](/docs/concepts/what-is-an-activity-task#scheduling-activity-tasks).

 #### Context Events

 Activity Tasks contain Events that are needed to execute the Activity.
 These events are found within the Activity Task's [Context](/docs/concepts/what-is-an-activity-task#context-events).

-[event explanation?]

-ActivityTaskScheduled prepares the Activity for execution.
-ActivityTaskStarted begins the Activity.
+The Temporal Cluster puts an Activity Task into the Task Queue.
+This correlates to the [ActivityTaskScheduled Event](/docs/concepts/what-is-an-activity-task#scheduling-activity-tasks) in the Activity Task's Context.

-Upon completion, the Activity Task responds to the cluster with an Event status of _success_ or _failure_.
+Upon completion, the Activity Task responds to the cluster with a specific Event:

-[failure events may have retry?]
+- ActivityTaskCompleted
+- ActivityTaskFailed
+- ActivityTaskTimedOut
+- ActivityTaskCanceled
+- ActivityTaskTerminated